Crumbl Mint Chip Ice Cream Cookies

 These copycat Crumbl Mint Chip Ice Cream Cookies are the perfect ice cream cookie flavors and textures.
 These cookies are sugar cookies studded with mini chocolate chips topped with a deliciously smooth and fluffy mint chip ice cream frosting that looks and tastes like a lovely mint mousse!

 It turns out, making cookies based off ice cream is a really good idea!
 There are my Crumbl cookies and cream milkshake cookies or my Crumbl cookie dough cookies — both have ice cream inspiration and really deliver on flavors!
+If you’re looking for another delicious mint cookies recipe, try my Andes Mint Cookies!

 Why This Recipe Works